Spain to treat thousands of coronavirus patients in conference hall as toll tops 1,000

 Bank of Spain Governor Pablo Hernandez de Cos said the restrictive measures taken by European Union countries would lead to a “very severe” economic disruption, calling for coordination at the EU level.

-Reporting by Emma Pinedo, Jesus Aguado, Inti Landauro, Sonya Dowsett; Writing by by Andrei Khalip; Editing by Peter Graff
+Reporting by Emma Pinedo, Jesus Aguado, Inti Landauro, Sonya Dowsett and Joan Faus; Writing by Andrei Khalip and Joan Faus; Editing by Peter Graff and Giles Elgood